-Resisting arrest with violence offenses give law enforcement officers broad discretion to arrest individuals who forcibly resists them in their official duties.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Resisting arrest with violence offenses gives law enforcement officers broad discretion to arrest individuals who forcibly resist them in their official duties.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has

 represented numerous individuals charged with, or under investigation for, resisting arrest with violence offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange a free and confidential consultation about any federal or state resisting arrest with violence offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

-Federal resisting arrest with violence offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, ICE, IRS, Secret Service, Department of Homeland Security, and the Department of Justice.
+Federal resisting arrest with violence offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, ICE, IRS, Secret Service, Department of Homeland Security and Department of Justice.
 Some common federal statutes criminalizing this offense include:

 18 USC Sec.
 111 –

 (1) forcibly assaults, resists, opposes, impedes, intimidates, or interferes with any person designated in section 1114 of this title while engaged in or on account of the performance of official duties; or